cfw-guide/dsi.cfw.guide/_pages/en_US/restoring-nand.md

 If no$gba loads the DSi menu (or the Unlaunch Filemenu), then continue to the next section.
 If it shows any kind of error ***do not flash that backup***!

 ## Uninstalling Unlaunch from your NAND backup (optional)
 Follow this if you dumped your NAND backup after you installed Unlaunch and you would like to uninstall Unlaunch from your system.
+If you are not trying to uninstall Unlaunch, you do **not** need to do this section.
 1. Download the latest version of the [Unlaunch installer](https://problemkaputt.de/unlaunch.zip)
 1. Extract `UNLAUNCH.DSI` from `unlaunch.zip`
 1. Launch `UNLAUNCH.DSI` in no$gba and start it from the Game Card slot
    - This should start the Unlaunch installer, which looks similar to to the Unlaunch Filemenu
-4. Choose `Uninstall`
+1. Choose `Uninstall`
-4. Once complete, choose `Power down`
+1. Once complete, choose `Power down`
-4. Launch any Nintendo DS ROM again, and ensure your DSi menu loads and is working properly
+1. Launch any Nintendo DS ROM again, and ensure your DSi menu loads and is working properly

 ## Flashing your NAND backup (Software)